ShadabAlam786/TG-CONVERT-BOT/README.md

 ## COMMANDS
 ### AVAILABLE COMMANDS
 ```
-start - Check Whether Bot Is Alive.
+Start - Check Whether Bot Is Alive.

 CTV - Reply To The Media For Converting Into Video.

-CTV - Reply To The Media For Converting Into File.
+CTF - Reply To The Media For Converting Into File.

 Help - Get Info For How To Use Bot.